Skip to Content

 How to Get Your COE as a Military Spouse

-To receive a Certificate of Eligibility as a surviving spouse, you'll need first to receive Dependency and Indemnity Compensation benefits.
-If you currently aren't receiving Dependency and Indemnity Compensation benefits, you'll need to fill out VA Form 21P-534EZ, Survivors Pension and/or Accrued Benefits.
+To receive a Certificate of Eligibility as a surviving spouse, you need to first receive Dependency and Indemnity Compensation benefits.
+If you aren't currently receiving Dependency and Indemnity Compensation benefits, you need to fill out VA Form 21P-534EZ, Survivors Pension and/or Accrued Benefits.
 Once approved, follow the below steps.

 How to Read a Certificate of Eligibility

-Once you obtain your Certificate of Eligibility, you'll notice an array of information, including your name, Social Security number, branch of service and even the name of the VA employee who issued your COE.
+Once you get your Certificate of Eligibility, you'll notice an array of information, including your name, Social Security number, branch of service, and even the name of the VA employee who issued your COE.

 Most of it is clear and straightforward, but some items you may not recognize.
-The one part that often leads to questions from prospective VA borrowers is what's known as an entitlement code.
+One part that often leads to questions from prospective VA borrowers is the entitlement code, which is located at the top of the page.

-This two-digit number gives VA lenders more information about your military service history and whether you may be exempt from paying the VA Funding Fee, an upfront cost that goes directly to the Department of Veterans Affairs.
+This two-digit number gives VA lenders more information about your military service history and whether you may be exempt from paying the VA Funding Fee, an upfront cost that goes directly to the Department of Veterans Affairs when closing on a VA-backed or VA direct home loan.

 There are 11 possible VA entitlement codes, which you can learn about here.
 Most of the entitlement codes relate to a period of military service.
 But an important one for Veterans who've used their VA loan benefit in the past is Entitlement Code 05.